 - Soft tissue and bone conduct sound to a toothed whale’s middle and inner ears.
 In particular, fat lobes in the whale’s lower jaw appear to be an adaptation for conveying sound to the ears.

 - In killer whales, the ear bone complex (ootic capsule) isn’t attached to the skull.
 Ligaments hold each ear bone complex in a cavity outside the skull.
 This separation of the ear bone complex allows a killer whale to localize sound (directional capacity), which is important for echolocation.

 - Hearing range.

-- Early studies suggested that the hearing range of killer whales was about 0.5 to 31 kHz.
-More recent studies on younger whales discovered that the whales could hear sounds at frequencies as high as 100 kHz.
-Greatest sensitivity is at about 15 kHz.
+- Early studies published in 1972 suggested that the hearing range of killer whales was about 0.5 to 31 kHz.
+More recent studies show killer whales could hear sounds at frequencies as high as 120 kHz.
+Greatest sensitivity ranged from 18 to 42 kHz with the least sensitivity to frequencies from 60 to 120 kHz.